NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Additional parameter capability can be added using serial kit sets or via interfaces to external equipment.

 When a model is not equipped with FiO2 hardware internally, no amount of yellow MULTI sockets is going to provide this measurement capability.
-The amount of configured hardware linked to each multi-parameter socket varies, so is the system support for serial kits and external interfaces.
+The amount of configured hardware linked to each MULTI socket varies, so is the system support for serial kits and external interfaces.

 Examples of configured hardware and serial kits using Smart Cables